araobp/pic-mcu/README.md

 I am curious about if AI can explain Physical event or not.

 I use Jupyter Notebook for anything these days, so Google's [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) is my first choice to make the test.

+## Measuring heat conduction

+I use "A/D converter to UART bridge" developed in [my other project on github.com](https://github.com/araobp/motion-detector).

 ## Tips